Would you like to visit the Monte Alban Pyramid in Oaxaca? Here’s the best way to reach Monte Alban from Oaxaca City and the wonders you’ll find!

 My favorite part of Monte Alban?
 The amazing view of the city of Oaxaca and the nearby towns that one can experience from the top of the main Pyramid.
 I could actually see my aunt’s house from there!
 How cool is that?

-How to reach Monte Alban from Oaxaca City
+How to Get to Monte Alban from Oaxaca City

 From downtown Oaxaca, you can take a local bus to reach Monte Alban.
 It takes about 15 to 20 minutes depending on traffic and costs about 30 pesos one-way (alternatively you can take a taxi for 100 MXN).

-The entrance to the site is free for Mexican students and pensioners, on Sundays it is free for Mexican nationals and foreigners with a permanent residence in Mexico.
+The entrance to the site is free for Mexican students and pensioners, on Sundays, it is free for Mexican nationals and foreigners with permanent residence in Mexico.
 Otherwise, you have to pay a small fee of 55 MXN to enter the site and the museum.

-Besides Monte Alban, other attractions found within distance of Oaxaca City are the archeological ruins of Mitla and the enigmatic petrified waterfalls of Hierve el Agua.
+Besides Monte Alban, other attractions found within a reasonable distance of Oaxaca City are the archeological ruins of Mitla, the mountainous town of San Jose del Pacifico, and the enigmatic petrified waterfalls of Hierve el Agua.

-And of course, you should dedicate at least one full day to explore Oaxaca City and its amazing food!
+You can also enjoy Dia de Muertos in Oaxaca for a truly otherworldly experience.
+And of course, you should dedicate at least one full day to exploring Oaxaca City and its amazing food!
 You cannot leave Mexico without trying the amazing tasajo (carne asada) of Oaxaca!

 After you’re done with Oaxaca City, be sure to continue your Mexico journey to San Cristobal de las Casas (check out the best things to do in San Cristobal de las Casas) or to Puerto Escondido’s beaches for even more wonders my friends!

-During my most recent stay at Oaxaca City (October 2017) I was kindly hosted by Hotel Azul, an unique boutique hotel located in the historical area of the city.
+During my most recent stay at Oaxaca City (October 2017), I was kindly hosted by Hotel Azul, a unique boutique hotel located in the historical area of the city.

 Same price for you and a small pocket money commission for this website of yours.